-The Michigan Learning Channel is a statewide project connecting all Michigan students with high-quality distance learning content via a 24-7 broadcast television channel, streaming service, and a robust website with on-demand video and supplemental materials.
-At launch, the channel will offer instructional programming for children in grades PreK-3, adding grade levels and subjects over time.
-The channel is operated by Detroit Public Television and is a partnership of all six Michigan PBS stations.
-The channel’s content will be developed in conjunction with Michigan’s educational community, and each station will work closely with local schools to engage teachers, principals, and families in using PBS’ educational content.
+The Michigan Learning Channel is a statewide project connecting all Michigan students with high-quality distance learning content via a 24-7 broadcast television channel, streaming service, and robust website with on-demand video and supplemental materials.
+The channel offers instructional programming for children in grades Pre-K–3rd Grade, adding grade levels and subjects over time.
+The channel is operated by Detroit Public TV and is a partnership of all six Michigan PBS stations.
+The channel’s content has been developed in conjunction with Michigan’s educational community, and each station is working closely with local schools to engage teachers, principals, and families in using PBS’ educational content.

 The Michigan Learning Channel (MLC) was developed in response to the reality that fully one-third of Michigan students — nearly 500,000 students — do not have access to reliable home internet, and even those who do have internet often lack access to sufficient devices, bandwidth, or technical knowledge to participate in online learning.
 By presenting high-quality standards-aligned content over broadcast and on multiple platforms, MLC will offer unprecedented access while also offering educator-approved content that can benefit all students.

-The Michigan Learning Channel will be available on a variety of platforms with the goal of being accessible to as many Michigan families as possible.
-The channel plans to launch statewide in January 2021.
+The Michigan Learning Channel is available on a variety of platforms with the goal of being accessible to as many Michigan families as possible.
+The channel launched for some of Michigan on January 4, 2021 and is now available online and on all six of Michigan’s PBS stations.

-- Broadcast television: MLC will be available over the airwaves across the state starting in January 2021.
+- Broadcast Television: All of Michigan’s PBS stations are now live over the air.
 You will need to rescan your TV to receive the channel.
 To access the broadcast channel, viewers will need a television and a basic digital antenna, which is available at most retailers for less than $10.
-The channel is not yet available on cable TV.
-MLC will be available on channel 56.5 in the Detroit metro area and will appear at different channel numbers in other parts of the state.
-Please check MichiganLearning.org in January for a complete list of where to find the channel.
+The channel is not yet available through cable or satellite providers.

-- Digital Livestream: Families will be able to stream the channel in real time to any device.
-The live feed is available at MichiganLearning.org
+- Digital Livestream: Families are able to stream the channel in real-time to any device on our Live TV page.

-- Online On-Demand: Instructional video from the channel will be available at MichiganLearning.org.
-The website will also include additional lesson materials including worksheets and related lessons.
+- Online On-demand: Instructional video from the channel is available now.
+You can search for lessons on the Find a Lesson by grade or by subject.
+The website also includes additional lesson materials including worksheets and related lessons.

 The Michigan Learning Channel is working closely with the state’s educational community to select and produce video content.
 The Michigan Association of Intermediate School Administrators (MAISA) will lead content selection and development alongside Detroit Public TV, guided by the MLC advisory board.
 This team will carefully vet content for quality and alignment to Michigan standards and will select educational materials and activities to align with channel content.
 In the first year, MLC content will come from a combination of sources: instructional television produced by PBS stations around the country, video lessons created by teachers, and MLC-produced content.